Final Fantasy Tactics: Legacy

 The world of Final Fantasy Tactics has been featured in several other Square video games.
 After the game's release, the development staff developed Vagrant Story, which featured several subtle references to Final Fantasy Tactics.
 In an interview, Matsuno said both titles are set in the same fictional world of Ivalice.

 During the development of Vagrant Story, Matsuno and Sakaguchi initiated a sequel to Tactics, which would have used 2D graphics due to issues with 3D development at the time.
 The project was outsourced to an unspecified developer because of the team's commitment to Vagrant Story and was later cancelled for unspecified reasons.

 In 2006, Final Fantasy XII was released, also set in the world of Ivalice.
 Square Enix announced at the end of the same year the Ivalice Alliance, a new series of games set in the world of Ivalice, during a Tokyo press conference.
 The first title released was Final Fantasy XII: Revenant Wings.
 Square released Final Fantasy Tactics Advance for the Nintendo Game Boy Advance in 2003.
-The game setting and engine are similar to the ones of its predecessor, but the cast of characters is considerably smaller and the plot is considerably simpler.
+The game setting and engine are similar to the ones of its predecessor, but the cast of characters is considerably smaller and the plot is simpler.
 An indirect sequel to Final Fantasy Tactics Advance, titled Final Fantasy Tactics A2: Grimoire of the Rift, was released in Japan in 2007 and in the rest of the world in 2008.
 It is also one of the titles released under the Ivalice Alliance game series, and takes place in the Ivalice universe.

 Ramza and Agrias appeared in online trading card game Lord of Vermilion III in 2014.
 Ramza also appears as a playable character in the fighting game Dissidia Final Fantasy NT.
 In 2017, the MMORPG Final Fantasy XIV: A Realm Reborn portrayed an alternate version of Final Fantasy Tactics in which Ramza and his companions died at the end of Tactics.
 Matsuno said that the inspiration to depict this plot came from the number of players that misunderstood the ending of Tactics.
 Final Fantasy Tactics is featured in the Final Fantasy Trading Card Game, with Ramza, Delita, Agrias, and other characters appearing in Opus I (Roman Numeral).
 Tactics has made additional appearances in Opus III, IV, V, VII, X, and XIII.

 A remixed version of the song "Ovelia & Delita" was nominated for "Best Game Music Cover/Remix" at the 16th Annual Game Audio Network Guild Awards.

+An upcoming game, Unsung Story, is meant to be a spiritual successor to Final Fantasy Tactics.
+It has design input from Yasumi Matsuno and a soundtrack composed by Hitoshi Sakimoto.